Why Crete is a 'break over' community

 The museum, with the interior still under construction, will include the relocated Crete train station.

 Crete these days is primarily a single-family home community.
-Ninety percent of the housing, the mayor says, is single family.
+Ninety percent of the housing, the mayor said, is single family.
 There is an older part of town around the corner of Main and Exchange.
 Another interesting area lies in the northeast corner of the community.
-There people had to buy a lot to participate in the Lincolnshire Country Club.
+There, people had to buy a lot to participate in the Lincolnshire Country Club.

 Housing has started again.
 Homes are going up in Deer Meadows in at least two places, Smith said.
 If a home comes on the market, it gets sold quickly.
 Housing inventory is tight.